Jewelry Blog

 Afshin holding a very rare Kashmir Sapphire Ring in EDJ Jewelry Box

-One of the rarest types of gemstones in the world, Kashmir Sapphires have long been considered the finest and most desirable sapphire.
-This article will reveal what makes this sapphire so desirable and how to successfully buy your gemstone-quality Kashmir Sapphire.
+Kashmir Sapphires have long been considered the finest and most desirable sapphire in existence.
+In this article we’ll reveal what makes this sapphire so desirable and how to successfully buy a gemstone-quality Kashmir Sapphire in today’s market.
+This article was written in collaboration with 3 of the world’s foremost authorities on Kashmir Sapphires, Michael Khordipour, Afshin Shaddaie, and Benjamin Khordipour.

 What is a Kashmir Sapphire?

-A Kashmir sapphire is a rare and highly prized variety of sapphire known for its rich, velvety blue color.
+A Kashmir sapphire is a rare type of sapphire known for its rich, velvety blue color.
 These gemstones were discovered in the late 19th century in the Kashmir region of northern India, high in the Himalayas.
-The mines that produced these sapphires were active for only a few decades, making genuine Kashmir sapphires exceedingly rare today.
+The mines that produced these sapphires were active for only a few decades in the 1800s, making genuine Kashmir sapphires exceedingly rare.

 Expert Guidance for Shopping for a Kashmir Sapphire